-The GBYP Coordination staff was reinforced with a Coordinator Assistant.
-Dr. M'Hamed Idrissi who started his duties on 1 March 2011.
-The ICCAT Secretariat nominated Dr. Laurence Kell as internal focal point for the GBYP activities.
 A technical support (already included in the budget), particularly for managing and organising the many data sets obtained by GBYP, was required to ICCAT.
 Some candidates were selected by an external job agency and then the final selection was carried out at the ICCAT Secretariat on October 19, 2011, by an ad hoc Selection Committee.
-Dr. Ana Justel Rubio was selected and she started the activity on 25 October, 2011, with a temporary contract.
+Dr. Ana Justel Rubio was selected and she started the activity on 25 October, 2011.

-A relevant activity at the early beginning of Phase 2 was the organisation of the three meetings planned in February, which required considerable effort.
-The participation of 44 scientists from 11 countries and the extremely positive comments received compensated all efforts and confirmed the positive reaction of the scientific community and stakeholders to the GBYP activities.
-Another meeting (the Symposium on Traps) was organised in Tangier in May 2011, with the participation of 58 scientists.
-A second GBYP Operational Meeting on Tagging, Biological and Genetic Sampling and Analyses was organized in Madrid on April 17 & 18, 2012, during the extension period of Phase 2, for discussing all practical aspects concerning the final activities of Phase 2 and the final plans for Phase 3.
-A total of 28 scientists joined the meeting, which resulted in intense and productive discussions, useful for better defining all the operational details and clarifying some uncertainties.
+Another relevant activity at the early beginning of Phase 2 was the organisation of the various meetings planned in February, which required a huge effort for getting all the essential presentations by various scientists, and to get all invited speakers at the right time.
+The overall participation of 44 scientists from 11 countries and the extremely positive comments received compensated all efforts and confirmed the positive reaction of the scientific community and stakeholders to the GBYP activities.
+Another important meeting was organised in the extension of Phase 2, on 17 & 18 April 2012, with the participation of 29 scientists from 12 countries.